autogluon/autogluon/docs/tutorials/eda/autogluon.eda.base-apis.rst

     )

 2. **.fit()** call.
 This call will execute operations in the graph and produce a **state**.
 The state is a nested dictionary without any prescribed structure.
-All components are sharing the same namespace.
-If multiple components are fitted with different parameters, they can be put into separate sub-spaces wia **Namespace** component that can be passed either for further processing via next analysis or be rendered.
+All components share the same namespace.
+If multiple components are fitted with different parameters, they can be put into separate sub-spaces via **Namespace** component that can be passed either for further processing via next analysis or be rendered.